Petition is successful with 404 signatures

 To: Barbara Snyder, President of Case Western Reserve University, and The Members of the Case Western Reserve University Board of Trustees

 Petition to Divest Case Western Reserve University From Fossil Fuels

-We the undersigned demand that President Barbara Snyder and the Case Western Reserve University Board of Trustees take immediate, transparent, and publicly verifiable action to completely divest from and halt all future investments of Case Western Reserve University's endowment from fossil fuels, where complete divestment includes all of the following actions:
+We the undersigned demand that President Barbara Snyder and the Case Western Reserve University Board of Trustees take immediate action to completely divest Case Western Reserve University's endowment from fossil fuels, where complete divestment includes all of the following actions:

 1) Divestment of all endowment funds with fossil fuel exposure of any form, including, but not limited to,direct or indirect investments, public equities, index funds, corporate bonds, or commingled assets that include holdings in fossil fuel companies, in a transparent and publicly verifiable manner

 2) Commitment to halting all future investments with any relation to the production and/or exploration of fossil fuels

 3) Public acknowledgement of the role fossil fuels play in causing the climate crisis and their disproportionate impact on low income and minority communities.

 4) Public accountability for past investment including an action plan to repair historic oppressions of the aforementioned communities in the Cleveland area, in addition to making additions to the existing commitments to local renewable energy alternatives

 Why is this important?